djeong95/Reddit_wsb_datapipeline/README.md

 - Allow Airflow to use execution_date to pull data for dates not executed
     - Reddit API either allows for Past 24 hours or Past week.
 Data pipeline must ingest data that are delayed
 - Get raw data to S3 and transform and decide to store transformed data in S3 or Redshift (AWS Lambda?)
+- Move docker-compose data ingestion to an EC2 instance that triggers based on schedule so data ingestion can occur outside of localhost

 #### Data Storage (S3 to Redshift)
+TBD

 ## Reproduce It Yourself